 Historical work in the area, largely undertaken by Compass Gold Corporation during 2010, 2011 and 2012, has comprised mapping, soil sampling and artisanal mining, which together with the commissioning of an airborne magnetic and radiometric survey, infill soil sampling, pitting and trenching has delineated a number of prospects (Targets).
-Five of these are well defined and four (Dissé, Diabarou, Gombaly, and Selingouma) are being drill tested in this initial drilling program.
-(Figure 2)
+Five of these are well defined and four (Dissé, Diabarou, Gombaly, and Selingouma) were drill tested in this initial drilling program.
+(Table 1, Figure 2).